Carrefour-Group/elastic-phenix-operator/README.md

 kubectl exec -it pod/elastic-system-es-default-0 -n elastic-system -- curl "localhost:9200/_cat/templates/invoice?v"
 ```

+The `STATUS` column indicates whether `index`/`template` was created successfully in elasticsearch server.
+Possible values:

+  * `Created`: when `index`/`template` was created successfully in elasticsearch server
+  * `Error`, `Retry`: when error has occurred during creating or updating an `elasticindex`/`elastictemplate`

-When you have an `elasticindex`/`elastictemplate` with `Error` status, use `kubectl describe` to get more details:
+When you have an `elasticindex`/`elastictemplate` with `Error` or `Retry` status, use `kubectl describe` to get more details:

 ```
-> kubectl describe elasticindex/city-index -n mynamespace
+> kubectl describe elasticindex/city-index -n elastic-phenix-operator-system

 Name:         city-index
-Namespace:    elasticsearch-dev
+Namespace:    elastic-phenix-operator-system
 Annotations:  API Version:  elastic.carrefour.com/v1alpha1
 Kind:         ElasticIndex
 Metadata: